 Our federal advocacy efforts are all the more dynamic when the movement mobilizes and demonstrates the broad yet deep impact mentoring has in individual communities.

-Attending the 2018 National Mentoring Summit?
-Join hundreds of your colleagues on January 24, 2018 for the fourth annual Capitol Hill Day by signing up to participate when you register for the Summit*.
-This important advocacy event brings Members of Congress and their staff face to face with mentors, advocates, professionals and researchers to talk about critical issues facing the country’s young people and the legislation and policies they can help implement to expand access to quality mentoring opportunities for youth.
+Attending the 2019 National Mentoring Summit?
+Join hundreds of your colleagues on January 30, 2019 for the fifth annual Capitol Hill Day by signing up to participate when you register for the Summit*.
+This important advocacy event brings Members of Congress and their staff face to face with mentors, advocates, professionals and researchers to talk about critical issues facing the nation’s young people and the legislation and policies they can help implement to expand access to quality mentoring opportunities.

 *No U.S. Department of Justice funds are used to support Capitol Hill Day.